 What is a fall?

-World Health Organisation defines a fall as “an event which results in a person coming to rest inadvertently on the ground or floor or other lower level.1
+A fall is defined as an event, which results in a person coming to rest inadvertently on the ground or floor or other lower level.1

 A fall can be a trip, slip or stumble.
 Not all falls end up with the person on the ground, they may fall back onto their bed, a chair or even correct themselves just in time.

 What is the incidence of falls in WA?